MicrosoftDocs/power-platform/power-platform/admin/manage-high-privileged-admin-roles.md

 ## Self-elevate to the system administrator role

 Currently, we only support elevation, using PowerShell.
-Future updates will include more enhancements in Power Platform admin center.
+Future updates include more enhancements in Power Platform admin center.

 > [!NOTE]
 > Users who call the self-elevation API must be a global admin, Power Platform admin, or Dynamic 365 admin; Otherwise you'll get an access denied message.